 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are timber.
-Internal doors are timber panel and glazed units.
-Kitchen fittings comprise wall and floor mounted units.
-There is a timber staircase to the upper floor.
+Skirtings and architraves pertaining to the property are of timber, painted and varnished in places with the internal pass doors being timber units of panel, flush and glazed panel design.
+The kitchen and utility areas have wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the former sitting room fireplace.
-The flue has been temporarily sealed.
+The former fireplaces within the property have been removed.
+There is now a gas fire in the living room and a wood burning stove in the sitting room on the ground floor.
+There is an electric fire within the first floor living room/bedroom.
+No other fireplaces/former fireplaces were visible.
 Internal decorations Visually inspected.
-Wallpaper and paint.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The internal decoration is of wallpaper and paint.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in the entrance vestibule.
+Electricity is from the mains grid with the meter and fuse box located in a cupboard in the dining room.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located in an external inspection box.
+There is a private bottled gas supply.